lenmetson/MSP-gender-speeches/README.md

 # Results
 The analysis code produces two figures.
 These are stored in the output folder of this repo.
 I have also included them below.

-## Number of backbench MSPs who are women over time
+## Number of backbench MSPs who are women by Parliament

 ![Number of backbench MSPs who are women by session of Scottish Parliament](https://github.com/lenmetson/MSP-gender-speeches/blob/f91974cbe65e84610e20a8d33f60d66b80685871/output/pr-women-parly.png?raw=true)